 Updated.
-It’s time again to try and check my credit scores from all 3 bureaus for free.
-You probably know about AnnualCreditReport.com for free credit reports.
+You can now again get credit scores from all 3 bureaus for free.
+The government allows you to get a free credit report every year from AnnualCreditReport.com.
 But what about your numerical credit score?
-If you want some relative comparison of your creditworthiness, here is a compilation of different ways to grab a free credit score without the hassle of annoying trial offers or providing a credit card.
+Here is a compilation of different ways to grab a free credit score without the hassle of annoying trial offers or providing a credit card.
 The goal: No free trial membership required, no credit card number required, nothing to cancel.
 Here are the best options I could find.

 Remember, everyone has three credit scores, one from each of the three major credit bureaus: Experian, Equifax, TransUnion.